Community Learning Programs

 Waynesburg University Fine Arts Academy Cancellation Policy

-Students need to notify instructors at least 2-hours prior to a lesson if they cannot attend.
-If instructors receive at least a 2-hour notice the lesson will be rescheduled.
-If a student does not give enough notice or does not show up for the lesson the instructor reserves the right to not reschedule.
+Students must notify instructors at least 48 hours prior to a lesson if they cannot attend.
+If instructors receive at least a 48-hour notice, the lesson will be rescheduled.
+Late cancellation or a missed session will be charged and refunds will not be given.
+Rescheduling of a missed lesson is at the instructor's discretion.
 Emergencies or sudden illnesses are an exception.

-Instructors will also follow these procedures if they need to cancel.
-If the instructor cancels a lesson it will be rescheduled.
+Instructors will also follow these procedures in the event that they need to cancel.
+If the instructor cancels a lesson, it will be rescheduled.

-If you wish to withdrawal from your Fine Arts Academy Private Lessons, you must do so before your 3rd lesson in order to get a refund.
-You will not be refunded for any classes that took place prior to your withdrawal.
+If you wish to withdraw from your Fine Arts Academy class, you must do so before the third week of classes in order to get a refund.
+You will not be refunded for classes that took place prior to your withdrawal.
+Funds paid toward supplies will not be refunded.
+If you wish to withdraw from your Fine Arts Academy class, you must contact the Fine Arts Academy Director, Emily Wiedner.